 During your consultation, our gynecologist will go over the procedure with you, as well as pre-operative instructions.
 These instructions may differ depending on your age and overall health.

 You should make arrangements for transportation to and from the hospital.
 You should also avoid eating or drinking after midnight the night before your surgery.
 You may be asked to refrain from taking blood thinners over a period of time.

 The procedure is minimally invasive and can be performed under local or general anesthesia.

 During the surgery, a laparoscope, which is a thin tube with a light and camera at its end, is inserted through a tiny incision in the abdomen to allow the doctor to see the area more clearly.
 The surgeon will then inflate your belly with gas to examine your uterus and fallopian tubes in greater detail.

 The fallopian tubes are removed using surgical instruments inserted through other small incisions in your abdomen.
 Your surgeon will then close the wounds with stitches after removing the excess blood and fluid.

 You will be given a prescription for pain medication and instructions on how to care for the stitches after the procedure.
 You may be able to leave the hospital on the same day, but you should avoid strenuous activities and anything that puts strain on your abdomen for at least 1 to 2 weeks.

 Schedule your appointment at Novomed today!

-To learn more about this procedure, make an appointment with one of our highly qualified gynecologists by calling toll-free 8006686 or clicking the live chat icon at the bottom of the screen.
+For more information about this procedure or to book an appointment with one of our expert gynecologists in Dubai, call us toll free at 8006686, fill out the booking form or click the live chat icon at the bottom of the screen.